-Posting on the web is of course not at all the same as publishing a book or article with an established academic publisher.
-According to the traditional model (which still survives in part with most publishers and wholly with a few), the publisher provides the gate-keeping functions that ensure quality control, improves the product through professional editing, and in conjunction with academic libraries provides for long term preservation.
-Online self-publication raises serious questions of authority, authenticity, quality and longevity.
-For some time we have been attempting to construct what may not be the best of both worlds but a reasonable compromise, by adding peer review mechanisms to the obvious advantages of distribution speed and wider accessibility.
+But of course posting on the Web is not at all the same as publishing a book or article with an established academic book publisher or journal.
+Among other things, traditional publishers provided the gate-keeping functions that ensured quality control.
+They increased quality through professional editing.
+They, in conjunction with academic libraries, ensured the long-term preservation of publications.
+Self-publication and non-peer reviewed Web publication raise serious questions of authority (who can vouch for authenticity?), quality and preservation of web-based material.
+Nevertheless, admitting these serious difficulties, scholarship is distributed more quickly and broadly than ever before.
+Even in the humanities, where time-value is not as important as in the sciences, this is a significant development.

+But of course, as I have already noted, much electronic publication is peer-reviewed.
 There are now huge projects to retrospectively convert earlier humanities publications to digital form - the Oxford-Cambridge history project mentioned earlier is only one example.
-The number of campus based e-text centres along the lines of the excellent unit created by David Seaman at the University of Virginia is an example of our capacity to digitise large quantities of public domain text at very reasonable cost.
+The number of campus-based e-text centers along the lines of the excellent unit created by David Seaman at the University of Virginia27 is an example of our capacity to digitize large quantities of public domain text at very reasonable cost.
 And of course the rapidly growing number of humanities research/teaching databases are in themselves a new scholarly publishing industry.
-The earliest of these projects were produced for sale and distribution on CD ROMs, but now they are mostly published online.
+The earliest of these projects were produced for sale and distribution on CD-ROMs, but now they are mostly "published" online.